MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-great-expectations.md

 ## Specify Data Assets

 Define [Data Assets](https://docs.greatexpectations.io/docs/terms/data_asset) to specify the subset of data you'd like to work with.
-The asset can be as simple as full tables, or be as complex as a custom DAX query.
+The asset can be as simple as full tables, or be as complex as a custom Data Analysis Expressions (DAX) query.

 Here, you'll add multiple assets:
 * Power BI table